-U.S. Household Deficit Spending
+I I Т

+The Levy Economics Institute of Bard College

+Public Policy Brief

+Highlights, No. 88A, 2007

+U.S. HOUSEHOLD DEFICIT SPENDING A Rendezvous with Reality

+ROBERT W. PARENTEAU

+U.S. Households Take the Plunge

-As of the first quarter of 2006, the gap between household sector expenditure and income in the United States widened to an annualized deficit of approximately \$600 billion.1 The deterioration in the household financial balance has been going on since 1997, and the rate of decay has accelerated noticeably since early 2005 (Figure 1).
-The household sector financial balance has been plunging.
+As of the first quarter of 2006, the gap between household sector expenditure and income in the United States widened to an annualized deficit of approximately \$600 billion.
+The deterioration in the household financial balance began in 1997, and the rate of decay has accelerated noticeably since early 2005 (Figure 1).
+In short, the household sector financial balance has been plunging.

-While many economists decry government deficit spending, they turn a blind eye toward private sector deficit spending.
-Contemporary economists are trained to view household spending decisions as the aggregation of millions of individual budgeting decisions based on intertemporal utility calculations; these calculations, by definition, must produce rational consumption paths over time.
-The dramatic deepening of household deficit spending-the gap between household income and expenditures or, alternatively, household saving minus investment-suggests that this view of household spending decisions may be a bit too complacent.

 Figure 1 U.S. Household Financial Balance

-Source: Federal Reserve Flow of Funds
+Source: Federal Reserve Flow of Funds The full text of this paper is published as Levy Institute Public Policy Brief No. 88, available at www.levy.org.
+The Levy Economics Institute is publishing this brief with the conviction that it represents a constructive and positive contribution to discussion on relevant policy issues.
+Neither the Institute's Board of Governors nor its advisers necessarily endorse any proposal made by the author.
+Copyright © 2007 The Levy Economics Institute Even as many economists decry government deficit spending, they turn a blind eye toward deficit spending in the private sector.
+Contemporary economists are trained to view household spending as the aggregation of millions of individual budgeting decisions based on intertemporal utility calculations; by definition, these calculations must produce rational consumption paths over time.
+The dramatic deepening of household deficit spending suggests that this view may be too complacent.
 What Is Sustainable?
-The Apparent Necessity of Serial Asset Bubbles

-A popular view among bearishly predisposed economists, on the other hand, claims that such financial imbalances are clearly unsustainable.
-After nearly a decade of unprecedented U.S. household deficit spending, this claim has worn a little thin, but the arithmetic of debt-sustainability conditions has been available for more than six decades-at least since the work Evsey Domar did on government-debt dynamics, during the time he was at the Federal Reserve (Fed).2

-Borrowing from government sector or third world debt-trap equations, we know it is possible that persistently increasing private sector deficits can be sustained under at least three conditions.
+The Apparent Necessity of Serial Asset Bubbles A popular view among bearishly predisposed economists says that such financial imbalances are clearly unsustainable.
+After nearly a decade of unprecedented deficit spending by U.S. households, this claim has worn a little thin, but the arithmetic of debt-sustainability conditions has been available for more than six decades-at least since the work Evsey Domar did on government-debt dynamics, during the time he was at the Federal Reserve (Fed).
+Borrowing from government sector or third world debttrap equations, we know that persistently increasing private sector deficits can be sustained under three conditions at least.
 First, the long-run growth of private sector income must exceed the average interest rate on the debt owed by the sector.
-This is a necessary condition for avoiding debttrap dynamics; otherwise, interest expense commands an ever-increasing share of income.
-Second, the private sector may be deficit spending, but its primary financial balance-excluding interest expense-must be in sufficient surplus.
-With a primary financial surplus, income grows more than noninterest expenditures, so there is still a positive cash flow cushion before debt servicing.
-Less new debt must be issued to service prior liabilities.
-Third, if assets held by the private sector continue to appreciate in price at a sufficient rate, then it is possible that the growth in collateral values and capital gains will be sufficient to service existing debts and justify further lending, even to a sector that is rampantly deficit-spending.3

-Figure 2 Key Elements in the Household Debt-Trap Equation
+Second, the private sector may be deficit-spending, but its primary financial balance-excluding interest expense-must be in sufficient surplus.
+Third, if assets held by the private sector continue to appreciate in price at a sufficient rate, then it is possible that the growth in collateral values and capital gains will be sufficient to service existing debts and justify further lending, even to a sector that is rampantly deficit-spending.
+As a crude check of the first sustainability condition, we compare the conventional 30-year fixed mortgage loan rate with after-tax personal income growth on a five-year trailing basis (Figure 2).
+One crucial condition for avoiding debt-trap dynamics-income growth in excess of interest rates-has been consistently violated since the Volcker interest rate shock in 1979.
+Explosive debt-trap dynamics (i.e., an exponential increase in the ratio of household debt to income) are implied by the gap between the average interest rate level and the income growth rate in the household sector (Figure 3).
+After a period of relative stability from the mid 1960s to the mid 1980s, the household debt-to-income ratio has risen Figure 2 Key Elements in the Household Debt-Trap Equation

-Sources: BEA and Federal Reserve Board
+- Average Imputed Interest Rate on Household Debt Sources: BEA and Federal Reserve Board